 CrowdRise may give, share, sell or trade your PII to or with any third parties under the following circumstances:

-When you make a donation or register to, volunteer, fundraise or register for an event for a Charity or for an organization or event associated with fundraising (e.g., a marathon, walkathon, concert or similar), CrowdRise shares with the Charity and Event Organizer your name, address, email address, birthdate, donation amount, date of transaction, transaction identification number and may also include the name of the project associated with the donation.
-If you wish to stop receiving communications from a Charity or Event Organizer, please contact the Charity or Event Organizer directly.
+When you make a donation or sign up to, volunteer, fundraise, enter a sweepstakes, or register for an event for a Charity or for an organization or event associated with fundraising (e.g., a marathon, walkathon, concert or similar) or enter a sweepstakes using an alternate method entry, CrowdRise shares with the Fundraiser, Charity, Event Organizer, Sweepstakes Partners and Event Partners your name, address, email address, birthdate, donation amount, date of transaction, transaction identification number and may also include the name of the project, and event associated with the donation.
+If you wish to stop receiving communications from a Charity, Event Organizer, Sweepstakes Partners, or Event Partner, please contact the Charity or Event Organizer or Event Partner directly.

 We may retain other companies and individuals to perform certain functions on our behalf.
 Examples include, but are not limited to, companies and individuals who: (i) administer the CrowdRise accounts; (ii) process donations; (iii) conduct surveys or promotional activities; (iv) deliver products; or (v) provide customer support, web hosting, internet service, and data analysis.
 Such third parties may be provided with access to PII needed to perform their functions but may not use such information for any other purpose.